 - Although satellites operated by NASA, such as Aqua and Terra, can use their MODIS (Moderate Resolution Imaging Spectroradiometer) instruments to detect irregularities in fire and heat in their satellite images, the irregularities themselves must be sufficiently strong for the sensors to detect them.
 In some cases, clouds and smoke will influence or prevent the identification of fires.
 This is where DLR's TET-1 satellite can provide a solution: "What makes TET unique is the special design of its instruments.
 The two infrared cameras are able to detect and analyze objects on Earth using infrared radiation," explains Lorenz.

 • Since November 2014, the OOV-TET1 Satellite is operated by DLR as part of the FireBird mission.
-The detection of high temperature events is one of the main features of the TET-1 satellite.
-Therefore, the focus lies on the detection of fires and events with temperatures around 1000 K. In order to avoid saturation for events with high energy, two samples per ground pixel are taken, with the second sampling is performed using a shorter integration time.
-With TET-1, it is even possible to detect fires with areas much smaller than the actual ground mapped pixel size.34)
+The detection of high-temperature events is one of the main features of the TET-1 satellite.
+Therefore, the focus lies on the detection of fires and events with temperatures around 1000 K. In order to avoid saturation for events with high energy, two samples per ground pixel are taken, with the second sampling performed using a shorter integration time.
+With TET-1, it is even possible to detect fires with areas much smaller than the actual ground-mapped pixel size.34)

-- Validation activities: In order to obtain a correct interpretation of the radiances, it is essential to compare the fire parameters derived from the observations with parameters obtained from ground based measurements under defined conditions.
-For this, a test fire design has been made and deployed at the calibration side DEMMIN® (Durable Environmental Multidisciplinary Monitoring Information Network) in north-east Germany.
+In order to obtain a correct interpretation of the radiances, it is essential to compare the fire parameters derived from the observations with parameters obtained from ground-based measurements under defined conditions.
+For this, a test fire design has been made and deployed at the calibration side DEMMIN® (Durable Environmental Multidisciplinary Monitoring Information Network) in northeast Germany.
 A test burn has been performed on August 17, 2013.
-The aim of the test was to create a fire at the low detection threshold of the sensor with a well specified dimension and a homogeneous surface temperature.
+The aim of the test was to create a fire at the low detection threshold of the sensor with a well-specified dimension and a homogeneous surface temperature.
 The estimated FRP, an abstract parameter to describe the fire with respect to biomass consumed, was 2.24 MW compared to 1.36 MW calculated.

 In the time that the IR camera system aboard TET-1 has been active, approximately 1450 scenes have been captured containing wildfires and other HTE, which are volcanos and industrial sites, like power plants, offshore gas and oil rigs, refineries, and mine sites.
 HTE occur in all continents within a wide range of land cover types, from grasslands in South Africa, Eucalyptus forests in Australia, Boreal forests in Canada and even volcanos in Iceland.